deta/space-docs/src/content/docs/publish/releasing.md

 ```

 > It is recommended you add a [`Discovery.md`](/docs/en/publish/discovery-md) file locally before releasing.
-If you haven’t added one, you will also be asked to specify an app name and description.
+If you haven't added one, you will also be asked to specify an app name and description.

 ### Release Notes and Options

 For subsequent releases you can use the `--notes` argument to specify release notes that explain changes, like new features or bug fixes, that come with the release.
-These are shown to users when they update their app, as well on your app’s Discovery page under the **What’s New** section.
+These are shown to users when they update their app, as well on your app's Discovery page under the **What's New** section.

-You can provide specific options when you release using the CLI (which [revision](/docs/en/build/fundamentals/development/pushing#revisions) to use, version tags, whether it’s listed or unlisted).
+You can provide specific options when you release using the CLI (which [revision](/docs/en/build/fundamentals/development/pushing#revisions) to use, version tags, whether it's listed or unlisted).
 Refer to the [CLI reference](/docs/en/build/reference/cli) for more info.

 ## Releasing from the Builder UI